 PHAs must include in the PHA administrative plan the type of services offered to families for a project to qualify for the exception and the extent to which such services will be provided.
-It is not necessary that the services be provided at or by the project, if they are approved services.
-To qualify, a family must have at least one member receiving at least one qualifying supportive service.
-A PHA may not require participation in medical or disability-related services other than drug and alcohol treatment in the case of current abusers as a condition of living in an excepted unit, although such services may be offered.
+The project must make supportive services available to all families receiving PBV assistance in the project, but the family does not actually have to accept and receive supportive services for the exception to apply to the unit.
+It is not necessary that the services be provided at or by the project, but must be reasonably available to families receiving PBV assistance at the project and designed to help families in the project achieve self-sufficiency or live in the community as independently as possible.
+A PHA may not require participation in the supportive service as a condition of living in the excepted unit, although such services may be offered.